ezzing/3DLayout-documentation/README.md

 ## Basic functions

-Adding the `client.min.js` script with a valid API Key makes available the `Ezzing3DApi` global object, which we will use to start using the 3DLayout.
+Adding the `client.min.js` script with a valid API key makes available the `Ezzing3DClient` global object, which we will use to start using the 3DLayout.

-The Ezzing3DApi object has the following functions:
+The Ezzing3DClient object has the following functions:

   - createLayout
   - getLayout